eoxyn/eoxyn/README.md

 **Hi there 👋 I’m eoxyn**
  - 💻 Software Developer
- - 🎓Computer Programming
- - 🎓Management Information Systems (MIS)
+ - 🎓Computer Programming and Management Information Systems (MIS)

-- I am passionate about space and science, 🚀🔬 and I enjoy conducting detailed research in these fields almost every day
+  I am passionate about space and science, 🚀🔬 and I enjoy conducting detailed research in these fields almost every day

   **My skills include**